jnozzi/cocoadev.com/markdown/NSDataCategory.md

 ----

-Does it need special linking options? -- General/StephaneBoisson
+Does it need special linking options? -- StephaneBoisson

 *Yes, you have to add zlib.dylib in /usr/lib to the project.*

 Or, specify -lz in the 'Other Linker Flags' section of the project  -Seb

-I had to add libcrypto.dylib as well -- General/SamSoffes
+I had to add libcrypto.dylib as well -- SamSoffes

 ----

-I tried sticking the .h and .m files into a fresh General/CoreData application project and I get three warnings:
+I tried sticking the .h and .m files into a fresh CoreData application project and I get three warnings:
 "pointer targets in passing argument 1 of 'stringWithCString:length differ in signedness" I cast the unsigned char[] pointer to a char * and the warnings went away - but I'm not sure if that will create problems in the future.

 Also, I'm on 10.4.2 and haven't yet included any other libraries in my project (like zlib.dylib mentioned above).
 Will I still need to do that?
 Do they need to get statically linked?

-Thanks - General/BlakeSeely
+Thanks - BlakeSeely

 ---- I've eliminated the warning.
 It shouldn't cause any problems; there is no code afterwards, which means no possibility of sign confusion.
 As for linking zlib, try it and see, but I bet you do have to, and I bet it is not statically linked.

 ----

-http://aquaticmac.com/cocoa.php - An General/NSData category for AES encryption and decryption, released under the BSD license.
+http://aquaticmac.com/cocoa.php - An NSData category for AES encryption and decryption, released under the BSD license.

 ----

-**General/NSData+General/CocoaDevUsersAdditions.h**
+**NSData+CocoaDevUsersAdditions.h**

  #import <Foundation/Foundation.h>